WN: I have had the good fortune of working with CoSA one way or another since its inception in 1994. You may read about the beginnings here.

 Needless to say, I believe in Restorative Justice and CoSA!

-The local program was begun under the BC Restorative Justice Program I directed for 16 years–until retirement–in partnership with Correctional Services Canada Chaplaincy (Pacific Region), headed by good friend Gerry Ayotte; and I was variously volunteer Board member, staff member, and volunteer from 1974 to 2014.
+The local program was begun around 2000 under the BC Restorative Justice Program I directed for 16 years–until retirement–in partnership with Correctional Services Canada Chaplaincy (Pacific Region), headed by good friend Gerry Ayotte; and I was variously volunteer Board member, staff member, and volunteer from 1974 to 2014.
 A few years in (2004), Maureen Donegan of Catholic Charities and we did the contract together.
 Today CoSA Vancouver Fraser Valley has its own separate charitable status and Board (Catholic Justice Services Society).
 In short: Maureen dynamically developed CoSA-VFV ever since.
 It is one of the finest in Canada.

 Two pages on this site besides many Blog posts are: Restorative Justice and a book series I am publishing, Justice That Transforms–Book Series–First 3 Volumes Fall 2018.

 There is also an excellent article–somewhat dated–on our local CoSA here.
 Frank no longer is involved with the program.

 In retirement, I continue–some with Esther, my wife–volunteering with several RJ programs, some national, others international.
 All very meaningful.

 And I continue volunteering with CoSA-Vancouver/Fraser Valley (CoSA-VFV).
 I serve on four Circles currently.
 This too is very meaningful.
 It feels simply, as in all the above, a privilege.